Fellowship for

 Program Overview

 The Fellowship for Action is for people who want to create real change in the way we grow, share, and experience food.
-Over 9 months you will work on your own food-related project, learning tools to design your intervention, navigate challenges and grow as a leader.
+Over 9 months, you will sense into, explore and design your project or intervention in food systems, along the way building new skills to navigate challenges and grow as a leader.
 The program combines personal development with practical action, helping you build clarity, confidence and momentum.

 The Fellowship for Action is the right program for you, if you: